TorbenWest/pandalogic-elevator/README.md

 soon as the elevator closes the floor, the player which are in the floor will be pushed in- or outside the elevator.

 ### /elevator copyFloor \<ElevatorId> \<CopyFloorNumber> \<FloorNumber> \<Difference>
-If you have multiple floors for one elevator, where only the **y-coordinate** changes, you can use this command save time.
+If you have multiple floors for one elevator, where only the **y-coordinate** changes, you can use this command to save time.
 The **elevator id** is again to define your elevator.
 When using this command, you need to define from which floor you want to copy.
-This floor needs to be registered.
+This floor needs to be already registered.
 Then you can enter the new floor number.
 This means, **copy floor number** is the floor number you copy from and **floor number** is the floor number for your new floor. <br>
 The **difference** will be measured in blocks.
 You can enter a positive or negative integer, this depends on the location of your new floor.
 If the new floor should be above your floor use a positive integer, otherwise a negative.